SSWConsulting/Northwind365/ReadMe.md

 6. Launch [https://localhost:44427/](https://localhost:44427/) in your browser to view the Web UI

-7Launch [https://localhost:44376/api](http://localhost:44376/api) in your browser to view the API
+7. Launch [https://localhost:44376/api](http://localhost:44376/api) in your browser to view the API

 ## Technologies